1795 The General Assembly of the Commonwealth of Kentucky passed, on December 14th, an act to establish the town of Newport

 1896 Fire Department budget amounted to $11,264. (approximately $183,600 in modern currency)

 1898 The greatest fire in municipal history occurred on July 20, 1898.
-It started at the Unnewehr Sawmill in West Newport from unknown causes.
-The fire eventually destroyed the sawmill and sixteen homes.
-Intervention by the Covington and Cincinnati Fire Departments kept the fire from spreading and farther.
+It started at the Unnewehr sawmill and lumberyead, located on Lowell street in West Newport.
+The fire, starting from an unknown cause, eventually destroyed the sawmill and sixteen nearby homes.
+Intervention by the Covington and Cincinnati Fire Departments kept the fire from spreading any farther.
 Estimated property losses totaled $100,000 (over $1.6m in modern currency.)

 1908 June 16, 1908, a coal lamp exploded at 512 East Front Street.
 Firefighter John Murphy was walking on the roof advancing toward the fire when he stepped into a hole, landing on his back and shoulder.
 Murphy was bruised all over and one of his ears was torn off.
 Murphy recovered from his injuries.